RickyLoader/PlexGap/README.md

 Type "ok" when ready:
 ```

-This is due to TMDB requiring multi part authentication in allowing applications to write to your profile.
+TMDB requires authentication in allowing applications to write to your profile.

 First the application passes your provided `read access token` to obtain a `request token`.